What is abuse?

 Being touched where you shouldn’t be or forced to take part in sexual activity

-Why you must get help
+Why you must get help for abuse

 Abuse is always wrong and must be stopped.
 Apart from being horrible while it is happening, it can affect your life.
 Speaking out as soon as you can makes it less likely for you to have problems later.